This tour is no longer available, please see similar tours below or send an enquiry

 Meals Included: Breakfast, Lunch

-With a long day ahead, we start early, leaving Bayamo by bike.
-We exit the city passing through agricultural towns and sugarcane plantations on a fast, flat ride cycling westwards towards the coast.
-En route, we stop in the town of Yara to dive into baseball, the national sport of Cuba.
-Depending on availability, we may be able to enter the local stadium or speak to locals who often play baseball in the street.
 We carry on cycling to Manzanillo, stopping for a packed lunch by the water in a small park at the end of the coastal road.
-From here, we transfer to our final location for today, Camaguey – the youngest UNESCO-listed site in Cuba.
+From here, we transfer to our final location for today, Camagüey – the youngest UNESCO-listed site in Cuba.
 Look out for tinajones – large, earthen jugs found in the squares, churches and gardens that were originally used to store water during drought periods.
-Upon arrival, we have a tour along the four plazas by bici-taxi, whizzing around in true Cuban style.
+Upon arrival, a local historian joins us for a tour along the four plazas by bici-taxi, whizzing around in true Cuban style.

 Today’s driving is approximately three hours.